May 27, 2018

-He pulls his parka tighter around himself and starts walking west.
+He pulls his furs tighter around himself and starts walking west.
 The Eastwatch survivors follow him, trudging through the snow.

 Beric hangs back for a moment.
 He takes a step south, away from the Wall, and peers into the distance toward the Night King and his army.
 Then turns and follows Tormund.

 Rows of military tents stand in various stages of being pitched.
 It's a huge, sprawling campground, with Targaryen and Stark banners visible throughout.

 A large command tent dominates, decked out in Targaryen colors.
 Nearby, DOTHRAKI RIDERS unsaddle their horses, while UNSULLIED huddle miserably around a campfire.
 They have thick woolen cloaks pulled around themselves, but look rather frozen all the same.

 INT.
 TARGARYEN COMMAND TENT - EVENING

 JON SNOW looks down at a map of the North, one gloved hand resting near Winterfell.

 TYRION LANNISTER and DAENERYS TARGARYEN stand nearby.

 [N.B.: None of the people present are yet aware that the Wall has been breached.]